Christian Service Organization

 Contributions are placed in the Christian Service Organization endowment.
 Interest earned from this endowment provides scholarship assistance to students.
 Gifts to the CSO are diverse.
 They have been cash, stocks, real estate, or other appreciated assets.
 Estate gifts and/or gifts of trusts provide opportunities for CSO members to be stewards of their resources beyond their lifetimes for the training of ministers for the future.

-Membership in the CSO is open to individuals, churches, and businesses who share the vision of the CSO.
+We encourage you to consider helping these future ministers.
+CSO Membership is open to individuals, churches, and businesses sharing the vision of the CSO.
 The annual membership cost is $100.
 You may also join CSO through a planned gift such as an Annuity, Charitable Trust, Estate Plan, or memorial gift.
-The CSO has numerous endowed scholarships.
-For further information about the Christian Service Organization, please contact Aaron Hinton by phone at (704) 406-4101 or by email firstname.lastname@example.org.